 General

-The STA and AP perform key establishment using Authentication frames and perform key confirmation using (Re)Association Request and (Re)Association Response frames.
+The FILSO and FILSR perform key establishment using Authentication frames and perform key confirmation using (Re)Association Request and (Re)Association Response frames.

-After exchanging Authentication frames, the STA and AP derive a shared and secret key that will be used to derive a set of secret keys (as defined in 12.11.2.5.2 (PMKSA key derivation with FILS authentication)) that are authenticated after exchanging (Re)Association Request and (Re)Association Response frames.
+After exchanging Authentication frames, the FILSO and FILSR derive a shared and secret key that will be used to derive a set of secret keys (as defined in 12.11.2.5.2 (PMKSA key derivation with FILS authentication)) that are authenticated after exchanging (Re)Association Request and (Re)Association Response frames.

-When a shared key is used for FILS authentication, and if the STA shares a valid rRK with the TTP, then EAP-RP as defined in IETF RFC 5295 and IETF RFC 6696 shall be used.
+When a shared key is used for FILS authentication, and if the FILSO shares a valid rRK with the TTP, then EAP-RP as defined in IETF RFC 5295 and IETF RFC 6696 shall be used.

-To prevent key reinstallation attacks, the non-AP STA shall maintain a copy of the most recent GTK, most recent IGTK(11ba), most recent BIGTK, and most recent WIGTK installed as part of the FILS authentication protocol as if they were installed as a result of receipt of EAPOL-Key frames (see 12.7.7.4 (Group key handshake implementation considerations)) and shall refuse to update a GTK, IGTK(11ba), BIGTK, or WIGTK when the key to be set matches either one of these two keys (see 6.5.14 (SetKeys)).
+To prevent key reinstallation attacks, the non-AP STA shall maintain a copy of the most recent GTK, most recent IGTK(11ba), most recent BIGTK, and most recent WIGTK installed as part of the FILS authentication protocol as if they were installed as a result of receipt of EAPOL-Key frames (see 12.7.7.4 (Group key handshake implementation considerations)) and shall refuse to update a GTK, IGTK(11ba), BIGTK, or WIGTK when the key to be set matches any one of these keys (see 6.5.14 (SetKeys)).

 Discovery of a FILS AP

 An AP indicates that it is capable of performing FILS authentication by indicating support for a FILS AKM in an RSNE(#1517) and including it, and the FILS Indication element, in Beacon and Probe Response frames.
+All APs affiliated with an AP MLD shall advertise the same FILS Indication element, and at least one FILS AKM shall be common across all those APs.

 An AP may indicate that it is capable of performing FILS authentication by indicating support for a FILS AKM in the FD RSN Information subfield in a FILS Discovery frame.

 An AP indicates support for FILS Shared Key authentication without PFS by setting the FILS Shared Key authentication without PFS supported bit to 1 in the FILS Information field of the FILS Indication element.
 An AP indicates support for FILS Shared Key authentication with PFS by setting the FILS Shared Key authentication with PFS Supported bit to 1 in the FILS Information field of the FILS Indication element.
 An AP may advertise between zero and seven realms using the Realm Identifier subfield(s) of the FILS Indication element that is part of Beacon, Probe Response, and FILS Discovery frames.
-If the STA believes it shares a valid rRK as defined in IETF RFC 6696 with the AP through, e.g., a hashed domain name that matches an AP-advertised realm, a HESSID, or other ANQP information, the STA may begin FILS Shared Key authentication with the AP using EAP-RP.
+If the STA or non-AP MLD believes it shares a valid rRK as defined in IETF RFC 6696 with the AP or AP MLD through, e.g., a hashed domain name that matches an AP-advertised realm, a HESSID, or other ANQP information, the STA or non-AP MLD may begin FILS Shared Key authentication with the AP or AP MLD using EAP-RP.
 Domain name hashing is specified in 11.45.4 (FILS authentication and higher layer setup capability indications).
-If a STA discovers a FILS AP and the STA believes it shares a PMKSA with the AP, it may begin the FILS authentication protocol with the AP using PMKSA caching.
+If a STA or non-AP MLD discovers a FILS AP or AP MLD and the STA or non-AP MLD believes it shares a PMKSA with the AP or AP MLD, it may begin the FILS authentication protocol with the AP or AP MLD using PMKSA caching.